-The P. australis, or Swedish ivy, is a simple houseplant that grows well indoors and requires little effort on your part in order to thrive.
+The P. australis, or Swedish ivy, is a simple houseplant that grows well indoors and requires little effort on your part to thrive.
 The ivy produces thick stems that grow erect before cascading, making the plant an ideal option for hanging baskets.
 In a garden, the plant can also grow as a carpet beneath canopy-forming trees.
 Swedish ivy’s foliage is quite beautiful: rounded leaves with scalloped edges grow from its stems, and many varieties of the plant have variegated leaves.

 Also commonly called the creeping charlie, P. australis blooms in the late spring or early summer and produces white or pale lavender flowers.
 It generally grows to about a few feet as its foliage drops, and it lives for three to five years.
 The ivy is ideal for indoor growing: average room temperatures and humidity will be great, although it can also be moved outside in the summer.
 Many gardeners also grow these on decks or balconies.
-Swedish ivy tolerates pruning very well and its individual branches can be pruned at any time without significant damage to the plant itself.
-Prune it regularly to help it develop new branches, keep it in moderate humidity, and fertilize it and the Swedish ivy will prove a great houseplant for new gardeners.
+Swedish ivy tolerates pruning very well, and its individual branches can be pruned at any time without significant damage to the plant itself.
+Prune it regularly to help it develop new branches, keep it in moderate humidity, and fertilize it, and the Swedish ivy will prove a great houseplant for new gardeners.

 - Light: Moderate, indirect light throughout the year is fine.

 - Water: Its soil should always be at least slightly moist, especially during the growing season from the beginning of spring until fall: make sure to avoid overwatering in winter, though.